Another version of the fanny pack?

 LARGE MODEL VIEW

-Then sew the bottom of the lining of the fanny pack as in the previous step.
-Attention: leave a 10 cm opening in the lining to be able to turn the pouch inside out at the end.
+Then sew the bottom of the fanny pack lining as in the previous step.
+Note: leave a 10 cm opening in the lining to be able to turn the pouch right side out at the end.

-Trim the corners of the pouch by cutting off the excess leather and lining.
-Then, turn the fanny pack inside out.
+Trim the corners of the pouch by cutting off excess leather and lining.
+Then, turn the fanny pack right side out.

 11. Close the opening